AdrianAntico/AutoQuant/README.md

 <img src="https://github.com/AdrianAntico/RemixAutoML/blob/master/Images/NewPackageLogo.png" align="center" width="1000" />

 # RemixAutoML
-> This is a collection of functions that I have made to speed up machine learning and to ensure high quality modeling results and output are generated.
-They are great at establishing solid baselines that are extremely challenging to beat using alternative methods (if at all). **They are intended to make the development cycle fast and robust, along with making operationalizing quick and easy, with low latency model scoring.**
+> This is a collection of functions that I have made to speed up the development cycle of quantitative modeling projects.
+They are great for establishing solid baselines that are challenging to beat.

 You can contact me via <a href="https://www.linkedin.com/in/adrian-antico/" target="_blank">LinkedIn</a> for any questions about the package.
 If you want to be a contributer, contact me via LinkedIn email.